 Z Poolforms, made from a hard PVC plastic, create a cantilevered concrete coping.
 Instead of tie wires, the reusable pool forms lock into the liner track of vinyl liner pools or into a special receiver track on gunite or fiberglass pools.

-Similar to Z Counterforms, Z Poolforms can be paired with reusable rubber inserts available in nine different profiles and textures.
+Similar to Z Counterforms, you can pair Z Poolforms with reusable rubber inserts available in nine different profiles and textures.
 These include Chiseled Stone, Woodgrain, a variety of bullnose and CCS’s newest offering, a seashell-studded pattern called Seascape.

 “Chiseled Stone is our biggest seller because it goes so well with the Ashlar and Italian slate” pattern that a lot of people have on their patios, Montanero says.

 He’s also installing a fair share of countertops, benches and firepits to accessorize outdoor kitchens and using Z Counterforms edge forms for the jobs.
 In most of those projects, smooth edges are more popular.
 “The Square Edge makes for a real clean, modern look,” he says.